Metric Entropy of Analytic Function Classes via Ellipsoidal Methods: Applications to Complex Analytic Functions

 \begin{definition}[Functions of exponential type] An entire function $f$ is said to be of {exponential type} if there exist positive real constants $A$ and $C$ such that, for all $z\in \mathbb{C}$,

 We write $\mathcal{F}_{\text{exp}}^{A,C}$ for the class of entire functions of exponential type with constants $A$ and $C$. \end{definition}

-Functions of exponential type appear naturally in many practical applications, mainly as they can be identified, through the Paley-Wiener theorem \cite[Theorem 19.3]{rudinRealComplexAnalysis1987}, with band-limited functions.
+Functions of exponential type appear naturally in many practical applications, mainly as they can be identified, through the Paley--Wiener theorem \cite[Theorem 19.3]{rudinRealComplexAnalysis1987}, with band-limited functions.
 For instance, in \cite{daubechiesConversionImperfectQuantizers2006} the metric entropy (rate) of band-limited signals plays a fundamental role in assessing the ultimate performance limits of analog-to-digital converters.

 The best known result on the metric entropy of $\mathcal{F}_{\text{exp}}^{A,C}$ is \cite[Chapter 7, Theorem XX]{shiryayevSelectedWorksKolmogorov1993}